mynamevarkey/Automated-Security-Monitoring-Active-Directory-Client-Device-Shuffle-SOAR-Slack-Splunk-SIEM-/README.md

 After enabling Slack alerting, I added a second automated action: sending a private email alert to the SOC analyst's mailbox (such as Gmail or any other email service).
 This email asks whether the user should be blocked or investigated further, creating a simple escalation and approval workflow.
 To support this capability, I connected Shuffle with my **Active Directory** environment and configured actions that allow Shuffle to disable or block a user account if necessary.
 This step simulates how modern SOAR platforms automate decision-making and response actions, turning the entire setup into a functioning mini-SOC environment where alerts → notifications → decisions → automated responses flow seamlessly.

+## ⚠️ Issues Faced

+One major issue I faced was connecting Slack with Shuffle.
+At first, the integration was not working even though I created a Slack workspace and added an app.
+The problem was caused by incorrect or incomplete authentication details.
+After generating the correct **Client ID** and **Client Secret** from the Slack App settings and pasting them properly into Shuffle, the connection finally worked.
+This allowed Shuffle to send automated alerts to Slack without any further problems.

 ## 📘 Lessons Learned